Page

 Yellowing

-The combination of extensive sun exposure, oxidation, and the accumulation of chemicals cause the headlights to yellow.
+The combination of extensive sun exposure, oxidation, and the accumulation of chemicals causes the headlights to yellow.
 Many assume or are told it’s irreversible.
 As shown above, the result of our expertise.

 • Scratched Headlight Lens Restoration